Subscribe to join thousands of other ecommerce experts

 Holiday season is sneaking up on us and preparations are already in full swing.
-Over the years, the (in)famous Black Friday phenomenon has spread globally and ranges now from the day before (Grey Thursday) to the Monday after Black Friday (Cyber Monday).
+Over the years, the (in)famous Black Friday phenomenon has spread globally.
+It ranges now from the day before (Grey Thursday) to the Monday after Black Friday (Cyber Monday).
 This offers a huge potential for both retailers and customers alike.

-But it is not all sunshine and roses though.
+However, it is not all sunshine and roses.
 As a retailer, it is almost mandatory to participate in the Black Friday hustle and bustle, as it offers plenty of opportunities for a huge boost in revenue.
-But there is a caveat: Everyone thinks the same, therefore competition is fierce during this time period.
+Nevertheless, there is a caveat: Everyone thinks the same, therefore competition is fierce during this time period.
 You need to consider setting your bidding strategies accordingly in order to increase chances to get ahead of the competition.

 What to do on Black Friday?

-First of all, it depends on your industry.
-While there is a high demand for products that are easy to compare such as electronics, fashion or sneakers, there will probably be less demand for office chairs and similarly less comparable products.
-Then you need to think about your special offers: Do you want to apply a discount code to the entire assortment or only to some specific categories?
+First of all, it highly depends on your industry.
+While the demand for products that are easy to compare, such as electronics or fashion, is high, the demand is less for office chairs and similarly less comparable products.
+Moreover, you need to think about your special offers: Do you want to apply a discount code to the entire assortment or only to some specific categories?
 Do you have a special sales section on your site?
 And are you planning to factor in discount codes into your strategy?

-On Black Friday, CPCs can go crazy (meaning high), so the budget you invest here should be rather seen as a marketing budget.
-It can definitely result in a positive outcome, which is exactly what a lot of our clients have reported to us.
-They managed to achieve good results in terms of ROAS and conversion rate – as a result of excellent planning and smooth collaboration between smec and its clients.
+On Black Friday, CPCs can skyrocket.
+Therefore, consider the budget you invest as a marketing budget.
+Undoubtedly, it can result in a positive outcome, which is exactly what most of our clients have reported to us.
+They managed to achieve satisfying outcomes in terms of ROAS and conversion rate – as a result of excellent planning and smooth collaboration between smec and its clients.

 There are two ways of communicating special prices directly in the Shopping ad: